Josee9988/Filter-Pipe-ngx/README.md

 2. Import the pipe to your `app.module.ts`.

     ```angular2
-    import {FilterPipe} from '@josee9988/filter-pipe-ngx';
+    import {FilterModule} from '@josee9988/filter-pipe-ngx';
     ```

 3. Declare and initialize the pipe to your project.

     ```angular2
-    import {NgModule} from '@angular/core';
     // rest of your imports here...
-    import {FilterPipe} from '@josee9988/filter-pipe-ngx'; // declare the pipe

     @NgModule({
-      declarations: [
+      imports: [ // in the imports section
-        FilterPipe, // add the pipe to your declarations
+        FilterModule, // add the pipe to your declarations
         // rest of the code ...
     ```